codingforeveryone/today-i-learned/javascript/loaders.md

 # Loaders

-Loaders allow files to be preprocessed as and when theyre required to be loaded .
+Loaders allow files to be preprocessed as and when they're required to be loaded .

 They provide a powerful way to handle front end build steps.